 - PERSONAL STATEMENT (500 words maximum): Please describe how this particular scholarship award impacts your personal or professional aspirations, and your involvement with the African American community.
 You may include information regarding your background, reasons for pursuing further legal education, challenges you face outside of school, and why you are the best candidate for a scholarship award.
 Lastly, you may include any other information you would like the Scholarship Committee to consider.
 The personal statement should be typed and double-spaced.

-- COMMUNITY SERVICE & INVOLVEMENT: Please list any community service, and your participation at events by the Earl B. Gilliam Bar Foundation or Association, and other San Diego legal events and programs.
+- EARL B. GILLIAM BAR INVOLVEMENT: Please list your participation at events by the Earl B. Gilliam Bar Foundation or the Association.

 - FINANCIAL NEED (100 words maximum): Please describe your financial circumstances and how this scholarship will assist you financially.

 If you are selected for an Earl B. Gilliam Bar Foundation Annual Gala Scholarship, your photo and a short biography will be included in Foundation promotional material.
 Your photo and biography will not be reviewed by the Scholarship Committee.

 Please be prepared to also submit the following documents separately in the application:

 - PROFESSIONAL HEADSHOT: A print ready JPEG or PNG file of a professional headshot of yourself.

 - BIOGRAPHY: A brief biography of no more than 150 words.
 In the biography please refer to yourself by first name.
 Please upload your biography in a Microsoft Word document.